cchitsiang/awesome-stars/topics.md

 ## rust

+- [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 A simple way to make any web page a desktop application using Rust.  🤱🏻 很简单的用 Rust 打包网页生成很小的桌面 App
 - [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Event sourcing runtime for wasm
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.